Policy

 A caregiver is entitled to a recognition payment for their additional time, effort or costs connected to the needs of rangatahi.
 This is over and above any agreed board payment to be paid by rangatahi to their caregiver.

-If a recognition payment is deemed appropriate by the care manager – Caregiver Recruitment and Support Team, the amount paid must be equivalent to any higher foster care allowance rate (HFCA) previously paid to address the needs for that rangatahi (where there is no recent HFCA rate to refer to, or it is no longer considered to be set at an appropriate level, use staff judgement to determine an appropriate level of payment).
+If a recognition payment is deemed appropriate by the service manager in Transition Support Services, the amount paid must be equivalent to any higher foster care allowance rate (HFCA) previously paid to address the needs for that rangatahi (where there is no recent HFCA rate to refer to, or it is no longer considered to be set at an appropriate level, use staff judgement to determine an appropriate level of payment).

 We must record our reasons for the recognition payment or any changes to the amount paid.
-If a recognition payment is declined or withdrawn, this must be approved by a care manager – Caregiver Recruitment and Support Team.
+If a recognition payment is declined or withdrawn, this must be approved by a service manager in Transition Support Services.

 We can pay our contribution to the board rate directly to the caregiver